MiczFlor/RPi-Jukebox-RFID/components/rfid-reader/PN532/README.md

 It has been tested with the I2C interface.
 Using SPI might work as well, but it has not been tested.

-The following steps should be done before installing RPi-Jukebox-RFID.
-If RPi-Jukebox-RFIS is already installed, make sure to stop the phoniebox-rfid-reader service first (`sudo systemctl stop phoniebox-rfid-reader.service`).

 1. Connect the PN532 RFID reader to the GPIO pins